 Conclusion

-The SEC’s new crowdfunding rules offer companies different avenues to revenue that may not have been available previously.
+The SEC’s crowdfunding rules offer companies different avenues to revenue that may not have been available previously.
 However, those companies that seek to crowdfund capital should seek out advice from legal counsel to navigate the complicated rules that govern crowdfunding securities.

 Back to All Resources